-New Hope Community Church began in April of 1977.
-David Erickson, the founding pastor, led a congregation of 75 people in a worship/fellowship facility that, today, is the home of the New Hope Child Development Center.
+New Hope Community Church began in April of 1977 with David Erickson, the founding pastor, leading a congregation of 75 people in worship and fellowship.

-In 2013, Josh Huisman became New Hope’s lead pastor and was affirmed a year later as senior pastor.
-Today New Hope Community Church sits on 26 acres of land, with no debt to hold down a bright future.
+In 2013, Josh Huisman became New Hope’s lead pastor, being affirmed a year later as the senior pastor.

 The worshipping body of NHCC aspires to make Christ known in every aspect of life; loving one another through authentic fellowship, while serving Christ through the church and missions with God-given gifts and talents.

 “God has given our church many great days, yet I firmly believe He is calling us to something more–something bigger than any of us can imagine.
 Ephesians 3:20 “Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us…” – Pastor Josh